MENU

 Tuesday, February 18, 12:00 PM – 1:30 PM

-Get guidance on founding, establishing, and maintaining a research laboratory at Primarily Undergraduate Institutions.
+Get guidance on founding and establishing a research laboratory at Primarily Undergraduate Institutions.
 Panelists are faculty members at PUI's who have been successful in their positions and will share their experiences and answer your questions.

 Careers in Industry: A Q&A Panel